 A second V2 hit Epping at around the same time but fortunately in this case there were no casualties.

 The V2 Rockets had been known about by British Intelligence for some time but it had been assumed that the launch sites

 had been overrun by the Allied invasion of Normandy.
-A wave of optimism had been sweeping the country as it was
+A wave of optimism swept the country as it was assumed that

-assumed that Germany would capitulate at any Time.
-The V2 Attacks continued until the 18th September by which time
+Germany would capitulate at any time.
+The V2 Attacks continued until the 18th September by which time about 14 had

-about 14 had fallen on the London area,when they abruptly stopped because of the Allied Operation Market Garden at
+fallen on the London area,when they abruptly stopped because of the Allied Operation Market Garden at Arnem.
+The V2

 |On the 3rd October, the V2 attacks on London re-commenced, with the first one falling in Wanstead.
 The Nazi's were able to

 do this because of the Allied failure at Arnhem and the subsequent opportunity for them to re- position their rocket units in the

 Hague.
 It was not until 10th November that Churchill admitted that "we are under attack again" and the press were finally able

 |The attacks continued at a steady rate until the last missile in March 1945.